Olorunnisola01/Portfolio-website/content/authors/admin/_index.md

   url: https://www.futa.edu.ng/

 # Short bio (displayed in user profile at end of posts)
-bio: Olorunnisola is a mechanical engineering student driven by a passion for innovation and problem-solving.
+bio: Olorunnisola is a mechanical engineering graduate driven by a passion for innovation and problem-solving.
 Currently focusing on materials science, where explores cutting-edge technologies including computer vision and deep learning to create transformative solutions.

 # Interests to show in About widget
 interests: